 One of the major goals of the Library is to make facility improvements that result in welcoming and highly functional libraries.
-We spent a significant amount of effort coordinating the installation of wireless internet service in a number of branches and completed the renovation of the Reisterstown Road Library which opened on August 9, 2011.
-Demolition work was completed at the Canton Library and construction is expected to get underway shortly.
-Planning is underway for the renovation of the Waverly branch which should result in a start of construction in early 2013.
-We completed Year two of our new Strategic Plan which will govern our activities for the next several years.
+We spent a significant amount of effort completing the installation of wireless internet service in a number of branches and a wire management improvement upgrade sorely needed in our aging facilities.
+Both the Canton and Waverly branch libraries are closed for renovation and planning is underway for the renovation of the Central Library in preparation for the start of construction in January 2015.
+We completed year three of our Strategic Plan, and developed a new one which will govern our activities for the next several years.